 It was magical when we sat down together and sought to find a solution.
-I could readily operate upon areas not approachable by the liver team and Suresh could operate the rest.
-We conducted more tests before finally fixing a date for Dr. Yalwa's (@lubaba47) surgery who by then had been named Dr. Lubo by the two of us.
+I could readily operate upon areas not approachable by the liver team and Dr. Suresh could operate the rest.
+We conducted more tests before finally fixing a date for Dr. Yalwa’s (@lubaba47) surgery who by then had been named Dr. Lubo by the two of us.

 The complexity of her surgery arose from various factors, huge liver tumour replacing more than 70% of her entire liver, (can one safely take that much out, can she survive with the remainder); tumour spread to the largest vein in the body, tumour invading the diaphragm, tumour spread to the heart and invasion of the right atrium.
 Equally importantly she had already had a heart operation; this makes the heart physically stuck to the breastbone as well as other surrounding tissues.
-All in all a very complicated and challenging operation indeed.
+All in all, it was a very complicated and challenging operation indeed.

 The two surgical teams worked alongside two anaesthetic and two nursing teams and the entire operating theatre environment remained charged for over 11 hours.
-Arguably this was one of the most challenging operations where we removed more than 70% of the liver, portions of the IVC (great vein), diaphragm (partition between the belly and heart), portion of the right atrium (heart muscle) and the tumour within.
-Then we repaired all that was divided, then stopped the bleeding and so on and on.
-I believe it was close to midnight when we all came out exhausted from the operating theatre and talked to Dr. Yalwa's husband.
+Arguably this was one of the most challenging operations where we removed more than 70% of the liver, portions of the IVC (great vein), diaphragm (the partition between the belly and heart), a portion of the right atrium (heart muscle) and the tumour within.
+Then we repaired all that was divided, then stopped the bleeding, and so on and on.
+I believe it was close to midnight when we all came out exhausted from the operating theatre and talked to Dr. Yalwa’s husband.

 His only exclaim was: I knew we were doing the right thing and I know she will be fine.
 A short while later all his extended family back in Nigeria were thanking the surgeons.
-The best part was that she made an uneventful recovery as if she had overcome a mild flu.
+The best part was that she made an uneventful recovery as if she had overcome the mild flu.

 Later reports confirmed that we could expect a cure.
 She is back to caring for and curing patients back in Nigeria.